How Vodka is Made

 Vodka is a spirit that can be distilled from anything at all, including fruit, grain, sugar, and, yes, potatoes.
 Santa Fe Spirits prefers the delicate smoothness of vodka distilled from maize.

-In order to achieve the purity of Expedition Vodka, Santa Fe Spirits takes this neutral spirit and dilutes it to a low ABV with special water.
-This dilute neutral spirit is then distilled an additional six times.
+In order to achieve the purity of Expedition Vodka, Santa Fe Spirits takes this neutral spirit and dilutes it to a low ABV using Sangre de Cristo Mountain water that has passed through an RO system.
 Ions in the water, as well as the water itself, trap impurities from the neutral spirit and prevent them from carrying over into the final vodka.
-This process, known as “hydroselection” is critical to distilling a vodka as pure and clean as Expedition.
+This process, known as hydroselection is critical to distilling a vodka as pure and clean as Expedition.